Station Area Planning

 Sound Transit's East Link light rail line will include six stations in Bellevue.
-The City of Bellevue is preparing for the stations by planning changes in the areas around them, which could include better connections to the stations for pedestrians, cyclists and bus riders, as well as sidewalk and landscaping improvements.
+The city is preparing for the stations by planning changes in the areas around them, which could include better connections to the stations for pedestrians, cyclists and bus riders, as well as sidewalk and landscaping improvements.

 While each station is unique, issues common to all include: